3F/web.vsSBE/Features/Increment & Decrement Numbers [custom counters].md

 *Should be enabled the [MSBuild](../Scripts_&_Commands/MSBuild) & [SBE-Scripts](../Scripts_&_Commands/SBE-Scripts).*

-In examples below, we use the [MSBuild Property Functions](https://msdn.microsoft.com/en-us/library/vstudio/dd633440%28v=vs.120%29.aspx#BKMK_PropertyFunctions) and you can use any static method or property of these system classes, for example:
+In examples below, we use the [MSBuild Property Functions](https://msdn.microsoft.com/en-us/library/vstudio/dd633440%28v=vs.120%29.aspx#BKMK_PropertyFunctions) and you can use any static method or property of these system classes:

 * System.Math
 * System.Decimal